tsuru/tsuru/docs/managing/event-webhooks.rst

 ++++++++++++++

 Event webhooks allow integrating tsuru events with external systems.
-You can create an event webhook to notify the occurence of specific event types.
+You can create an event webhook to notify the occurrence of specific event types.
 When you create an event webhook, tsuru makes a request to the specified URL for every event according specific filters.

 For more info on the client commands for handling webhooks, check